spentelow/sapflow/readme.md

-`sapflow`: An analysis of weekly maple sap prediction
+`sapflow`: An analysis of weekly sap prediction in maple trees
 ================

 # About